 - .1 In order to promote maximum achievement and recognition, competition may be separated by age, gender and level of ability.
 Meets and/or events shall be structured by the LSC to assure fair competition. - A Age Group swimming competition shall be conducted in conformance with the USA Swimming Technical Rules. - B USA Swimming shall establish and publish national motivational times for the recognized events in 102.1.2. - C An LSC may establish its own age group time standards for use within its jurisdiction or may sanction competition without any entry time requirements. - D Only swimmers whose best times correspond to the event's time standard for their age shall be eligible to participate in the particular event. - E Age Group meets may be designated by ability classifications. - With the exception of championship and open water meets, the program in all other age group competition shall be planned to allow the events for swimmers twelve (12) years and younger to be completed in four (4) hours or less per session (prelims, finals, timed finals).
 Events for the same 12 & under swimmers shall be limited to one session per day, except for prelim/final meets where events for 12 & under swimmers may be offered in both prelims and finals. - .2 Programs for Age Group meets and/or those of mixed classification may be tailored to meet local requirements and conditions.
 Recommended events are those listed in 102.1.2.
 An LSC, at its option, may open its oldest Age Group at any competition to Post Age Group swimmers.
-Dual meets between clubs and LSCs are encouraged. - 205.4 ENTRY FEES Entry fees in Age Group swimming meets shall be determined by the LSC. - 205.5 AWARDS Official awards for Age Group events shall be established by the LSC.
+Dual meets between clubs and LSCs are encouraged.

+- 205.4 ENTRY FEES Entry fees in Age Group swimming meets shall be determined by the LSC. - 205.5 AWARDS Official awards for Age Group events shall be established by the LSC.
 The cost per award to an individual shall not exceed \$25.00.
-However, meet hosts and swimmers should be aware that high school or college eligibility may be affected by prize cost or value.

-205.6 ZONE AGE GROUP PROGRAM - Each zone must conduct at least one Zone Age Group Championship meet, recommended to be long course if only one is conducted.

-- .1 The meet shall be restricted to age group competition. - .2 Those events in 102.1.2 are recommended for use for zone meets.
+However, meet hosts and swimmers should be aware that high school or college eligibility may be affected by prize cost or value. - 205.6 ZONE AGE GROUP PROGRAM Each zone must conduct at least one Zone Age Group Championship meet, recommended to be long course if only one is conducted. - .1 The meet shall be restricted to age group competition. - .2 Those events in 102.1.2 are recommended for use for zone meets.
 Each zone shall select their events from the list of events in 102.1.2.
-A zone, at its option, may open its oldest age group at any competition to Post Age Group swimmers, or may include events specifically for those swimmers. - .3 Time standards or entry requirements shall be set for each zone meet in accordance with the needs of the swimmers of that zone by the zone committee. - .4 Eligibility: Participation in the zone championship meets shall be restricted to registered swimmers of that zone. - .5 Awards: Shall be provided at least 1st through 8th place, and any other as designated by the national sponsor if any.

-205.7 ZONE SENIOR PROGRAM - Each zone may offer one Zone Senior Championship meet at the end of every summer, to be held either during the week of the National Championships or the week of the Junior National Championships.
-The competition will be governed by the zone.

-- .1 The competition is for swimmers fifteen (15) years and older as of the first day of the meet. - .2 Swimmers at this meet will represent their clubs or swim unattached.
+A zone, at its option, may open its oldest age group at any competition to Post Age Group swimmers, or may include events specifically for those swimmers. - .3 Time standards or entry requirements shall be set for each zone meet in accordance with the needs of the swimmers of that zone by the zone committee. - .4 Eligibility: Participation in the zone championship meets shall be restricted to registered swimmers of that zone. - .5 Awards: Shall be provided at least 1st through 8th place, and any other as designated by the national sponsor if any. - 205.7 ZONE SENIOR PROGRAM Each Zone may offer at least one Zone Senior Championship meet, recommended to be long course if only one is conducted. - .1 The competition will be governed by the Zone. - .2 The competition is for swimmers who meet the qualifying and eligibility standards set by the Zone. - .3 Swimmers at this meet will represent their clubs, swim unattached, or represent their LSC in an all-star format. - .4 Eligibility: Participation in the Zone Senior Championship meet shall be restricted to registered swimmers of that Zone.